RocketChat/docs-old/contributors/annual-contribution-programs/google-summer-of-code/google-summer-of-code-2017.md

 ### Create an SDK for Mobile Apps to include a chat inside other apps

 * **Mentors:** Rafeal Kellermann ([@rafaelks](https://github.com/rafaelks))
 * **Description:** Create an SDK (for iOS and/or Android) to embed in any app that wants to have a chat inside it.
 It could be useful for support and also for chat in enterprise apps.
-One example is an app that’s used by all sellers from a company to be able to communicate with each other using Rocket.Chat.
+One example is an app thatÃÂ¢ÃÂÃÂs used by all sellers from a company to be able to communicate with each other using Rocket.Chat.
 Another example is something very similar to Intercom ([https://www.intercom.com/mobile](https://www.intercom.com/mobile))
 * **Desirable Skills:** Students will be required to code in either Java for Android SDK or Swift for the iOS SDK.
 Students will also need to understand how Rocket.Chat communicates over websockets.
 * **Goal/Deliverable:** To have an SDK that allows App Developers to embed a chat system inside their own apps using Rocket.Chat servers to deliver messages.